CCNA-Lover/introduction-to-networks/configure-ipv6-addressing/README.md

 # Background
 In this activity, you will practice configuring IPv6 addresses on a router, servers, and clients.
 You will also practice verifying your IPv6 addressing implementation.
+# Objectives